uyechi23/CS427-FlaskTemplate/README.md

 This Flask application will be run on a computer - it will be the server that will host the web application.
 Any device connected to the same Wi-Fi network can connect to the web application, which includes other laptops, phones, and IoT devices.

 First, open the Windows Command Prompt.
+Substitute [username] with your own username.
 Run the set of following commands to clone the git repository into a local folder (this can be wherever you want to save your Flask application, but for this example, I chose my desktop):
 ```
 C:\Users\[username]> chdir C:\Users\[username]\Desktop
 C:\Users\[username]\Desktop> git clone https://github.com/uyechi23/CS427-FlaskTemplate.git